Primary service-connected condition

 Primary Secondary

-Leg, limitation of extension Degenerative arthritis, other than post-traumatic
+Leg, limitation of extension of Degenerative arthritis, other than post-traumatic

 5003